LethaboChuene02/vortex/README.md

 This README.md file serves as the main wikipage for this project.
 Any suggestions you can me emailed on 📧[my email](mailto:lethabo.chuene@outlook.com).
 Thank you for your support and viewing my project!

+⚠️ _The page and project is currently under construction.
+I kinldy ask for your time and understanding.
+Thank you! 😁_

 ## Installation

 🖥️[Installing a Virtual Windows Client Machine on VirtualBox]() <br>